God’s Watch-Care (Psalm 139:1-3)

 The first two stanzas will make you perceive bigger and more amazing thoughts of God than you have ever thought before.
 You will never again be able to chew gum and worship.
 Seeing him for who he really is will make your jaw drop with trembling wonder.

 In addition, you will be less anxious about your future as you memorize this Psalm.
 In the third stanza, David goes back in time to the very beginning of his life.
 Look at God’s attentive direct work of creating little ol’ you!
-Surely God’s design in knitting together the totipotent1 cells that made you a distinct, living and whole human being, continues.
+Surely God’s design in knitting together the totipotent (having the potential for developing in various specialized ways in response to external or internal stimuli) cells that made you a distinct, living and whole human being, continues.
 In Christ, and through faith in him, God is working out his purposes.

 Finally, this Psalm drives you to stand with God in his righteousness and justice.
 David moves forward in time.
 He writes as if he is standing with God on the great day of judgment.
 At that time, the exceeding sinfulness of sin will be apparent and the terrible judgments of the Lord will appear right and good.